Wentworth to Adopt the Okanagan Charter

 Wentworth will become the 20th university to adopt historic charter, continuing work with partners including JED Foundation, Steve Fund, and Christie Campus Health

-Wentworth Institute of Technology is among a collection of organizations leading the charge on health and wellness when university officials adopt the historic Okanagan Charter on Tuesday, Sept.
+Wentworth Institute of Technology is among a collection of organizations leading the charge on health and wellness when university officials adopted the historic Okanagan Charter on Tuesday, Sept.
 19.

 Wentworth will become the 20th college or university in the nation to adopt the charter, which signifies Wentworth’s ongoing commitment in working to embed health and well-being into all aspects of campus culture, and continues work that the Institute has undertaken since 2015 with partners including The JED Foundation, The Steve Fund, and Christie Campus Health.